 Solar PV panels will be installed on the south-facing roof - and these, linked with battery storage, will help to reduce the carbon footprint of the building.
 Outside the western (High Street) end of the building the plans are to tidy up this part of Winslow by creating a new pedestrian-priority area that will include 10 "Sheffield-style" cycle racks as well as new planters and improved lighting.
 Sufficient space will be retained for vehicles to access those adjacent premises which have rights over the area, but parking will no longer be possible in this area.
 The rough track on the south side of the Hall will also be paved to create a shared-use right of way that joins with the cycleway and the access to Tomkins Park & Arboretum.

 Vehicular access to the Public Hall generally will continue to be by way of the Public Hall car park, but caterers' vehicles will have direct access to the kitchen on the south side of the Hall.

-The Town Council is grateful to Buckinghamshire Council's Community Board for a significant contribution towards the cost of the feasibility study, whilst the principal source of funding for delivering the improvements is expected to be from developer contributions that have been collected over recent years for the provision of local sport and leisure facilities within the town.
+The Town Council is grateful to Buckinghamshire Council's Community Board for a significant contribution towards the cost of the feasibility study, whilst the principal source of funding for delivering the improvements will be from developer contributions that have been collected over recent years for the provision of local sport and leisure facilities within the town.